zProtect-Development/Documentation/docs/index.md

 zProtect is an online obfuscation platform.
 Our product makes your Java™ software (and by extention, languages that transpile to Java™[^1]) more difficult to reverse engineer.

 ## Obfuscation Bundles
 For better efficency and lower bandwidth usage, users are required to create zProtect `bundle.zst` files using the zProtect command line tool's [bundle command](./commandline.md).
-You may [download](https://zprotect.dev/dashboard/cli) this tool in the zProtect dashboard.
+You may download this tool [here](./commandline.md#downloads).

 ## FAQ
 ### What is the difference between a commercial license and a non-commercial license?